Economic Freedom Fighters President Julius Malema Sentenced to 5 Years Plus Fine

 Source: Twitter

 Malema appeared before the court after he was found guilty of discharging a firearm during a rally in Mdantsane in the Eastern Cape.
 Malema previously said that he would appeal the sentence.
-He also said that he had appointed a team of legal experts to appeal the sentence.
+He also remarked that he had appointed a team of legal experts to appeal the sentence.
 Malema previously said that he was not afraid of incarceration.
-The party's Youth Command's Mahlatse Dlamini said that the country would be ungovernable if the EFF leader were sentenced.
+The party's University of Cape Town Youth Command's chairperson, Mahlatse Dlamini, stated that the country would be ungovernable if the EFF leader were sentenced.

 Read also